PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_145.png' alt='img_145' width='600'/>

-To initialise conda, the Windows Terminal execution policy should be set to RemoteSigned using:
+To initialise conda, the Windows Terminal script execution policy should be changed, to `RemoteSigned`.
+The Windows Terminal script execution policy has the following options:

+* Restricted (default): Disables script execution entirely.
+* RemoteSigned: Allows digitally signed remote scripts to be executed and local scripts to be executed.
+* Unrestricted: Allows all scripts to run, but prompts for confirmation for remote scripts.
+* AllSigned: Requires all scripts (local and remote) to be digitally signed.

+To change the execution policy input:

 ```powershell
 Set-ExecutionPolicy RemoteSigned
 ```

+Note this lowers the default security level of the Windows Terminal to `RemoteSigned` which is often chosen as a middle ground between security and usability. `RemoteSigned` means scripts downloaded from the internet require a trusted digital signature in order to execute, an example of this is the `conda.exe` initialisation script.
+Scripts created locally by the current user can be run without a digital signature.

 <img src='./images/img_146.png' alt='img_146' width='600'/>

-Then `conda` can be initialised by inputting:
+Then the `conda.exe` can be initialised by inputting:

 ```powershell
 .\miniforge3\Scripts\conda init --all